-Cookware selection is especially important when using an induction cooktop.
+Cookware material is especially important when using an induction cooktop.
 The cookware must contain magnetic iron or steel to work on an induction cooktop.
 Common materials for induction cookware include the following:

 - Stainless Steel Slow heat conductor with uneven cooking results.
 Durable, easy to clean, and resists staining.
 Some types of stainless steel will not work on an induction cooktop.
-Use the magnet test (Figure 4) to check stainless steel cookware. - Cast Iron A slow heat conductor that retains heat very well.
-Cooks evenly once cooking temperature is reached. - Porcelain-enamel on metal Heating characteristics will vary depending on base material.
-Porcelain-enamel on a magnetic metal will work on an induction cooktop.
-Use the magnet test (Figure 4) to check porcelainenamel cookware.
+Use the magnet test (see "Figure 3: Magnet test") to check stainless steel cookware. - Cast Iron A slow heat conductor that retains heat very well.
+Cooks evenly once cooking temperature is reached. - Porcelain-enamel on metal Heating characteristics will vary depending on the base material.
+Porcelain-enamel on a compatible metal will work on an induction cooktop.
+Use the magnet test to check porcelain-enamel cookware.